ajmal-google/adk-workshop-3Jul2025/README.md

-# adk-workshop-3Jul2025
+# ADK Workshop 3rd July 2025

-Workshop code for ADK workshop on 3rd July 2025!
+Welcome to the ADK workshop.
+We are going to be using uv for package management.